Nitrokey/nitrokey-pro-hardware/README.md

 Flashing
 ========

+Note that any user data present on the device will be erased when flashing it.
+A backup is essential to prevent data loss.

-This hardware can be flashed in two different ways:
+The hardware can be flashed in two different ways:

 * SWD protocol requires a separate programmer such as the ST-Link V2 (or cheaper clones).
 The SWD port or the Nitrokey PCB are the four blank contact points.
-You can either solder four wires or build your own adapter (see directory cs_pogo_adapter).
+You can either solder three wires or build your own adapter (see directory cs_pogo_adapter).
 The layout of the debug connector on the PCB from v2.0 onwards is as follows:

 ![NK Pro v2.0 Programming Connector Layout](conn_layout.png)